-The Model SSD120-(XX)NEH()-RS is designed for exposure to an environment where it may be subjected to water, and icing (generally the result of condensation, driving rain and/or water spray) in the normal course of aircraft operations.
+The Model SSD120-(XX)NEH()-RS is designed for exposure to an environment where it may be subjected to water (generally the result of condensation) in the normal course of aircraft operations.
 The instrument case is constructed of anodized aluminum and incorporates a hermetically sealed MIL-DTL-38999 Series III cylindrical connector.
-See §3.2.1 for mating connector selection considerations.